-- (I) Any renewal or provisional applicant failing perishable skill(s) at a refresher academy and or/skill(s) examination has two (2) years from the date they last failed the skill(s) to successfully complete the failed skill(s) at a POST-approved Basic academy. - (e) An applicant has a maximum of three attempts to pass the POST certification examination.
+- certification examination.
+Further credits or extensions shall not be permitted. - (d) An applicant has a maximum of three attempts to pass the POST certification examination within two years of graduating the academy, or within one year of beginning the provisional or renewal process.
 Applicants taking the examination for a second or third time must pay the fee for the additional examination, and such examination shall not be comprised of the same questions that comprised the prior examinations.
-If an applicant cannot pass the certification examination after three attempts, he or she must retake and successfully complete basic training in accordance with Rule 10. - (f) Any protest or challenge to an examination or its administration must be made in writing within ten (10) days of the examination.
+If an applicant cannot pass the certification examination after three attempts, the applicant must retake and successfully complete the academic portion of a basic academy in accordance with Rule 10 at the discretion of the academy director and in coordination with POST. - (e) Any protest or challenge to an examination or its administration must be made in writing within ten (10) days of the examination.
 The Director shall issue his decision in writing within twenty (20) working days.
-The decisions of the Director shall be final, unless appealed to the Board in accordance with Rule 3(b). - (g) POST sets a passing score that reflects the level of knowledge and skills required for minimally competent performance as an entry-level Peace Officer in the State of Colorado.
+The decisions of the Director shall be final, unless appealed to the Board in accordance with Rule 5(c). - (f) POST sets a passing score that reflects the level of knowledge and skills required for minimally competent performance as an entry-level Peace Officer in the State of Colorado.
 POST uses national testing standards in setting the passing score which falls on a test score scale that ranges from 0 to 100.